 The City Polytechnic of Hong Kong was created in the early 1980s as the result of a study requested by the Hong Kong Government on the demand of graduates in the run-up of 1997.
-It is a relatively new tertiary education institution by world standards, but when compared with the locals, it is the fourth oldest among the seven institutions that offer first and higher degrees.
+It is a relatively new tertiary education institution by world standards, but when compared with the locals, it is the fourth oldest among the seven institutions that offer first and higher polytechnic in November 1982.

-The academic structure and the location of the permanent campus were first agreed upon and set up by a committee that took up the initial planning of the polytechnic in November 1982.
 After one year of intensive preparation work, the polytechnic was formally established in January 1984.
 Since then, it has undergone rapid expansion.
 The first intake of 1,230 students were admitted in October 1984 to twelve courses in full-time and part-time evening modes offered by six departments.